Exploring the Capital of Hungary

 In true Irish fashion, my friend found us a pub just around the next corner from where we were standing.
 And not just any pub.
 An Irish pub.
 An Irish pub that sold Guinness.
 He was happy, so we were happy, and we drank Guinness to celebrate.

 After what must have been two or three pints, we found ourselves in Szimpla Kert, dubbed ‘simply the best ruin bar in Budapest’.
 We soon discovered that a ruin bar was a run-down building with dozens of bars inside.
-We also discovered that Szimpla was simply the best the best ruin bar in Budapest (after all, we had only been to one, so technically that was true).
+We also discovered that Szimpla was simply the best the best ruin bar in Budapest.

 Ruin bars are a great use of space and it’s no wonder they’re so popular.
 They’re huge, some having more than 20 different rooms to choose from.
 In many respects, they’re like Johnny Depp; fun, full of energy and somewhere you’d like to spend the night.